bastie/LStXML2Code/README.md

 # LStXML2Code

-Program is inspired by nice project https://github.com/MarcelLehmann/Lohnsteuer/forks but implemented in Swift and a side project because I want a LSt implementation for an other project.
+Program is inspired by nice project https://github.com/MarcelLehmann/Lohnsteuer but implemented in Swift and a side project because I want a LSt implementation for an other project.

 ## License

+GNU AFFERO GENERAL PUBLIC LICENSE 3.0 OR LATER

 ## CLI